 9. Explore Carlo Sandblow near Rainbow Beach

 I love Carlo Sandblow.
 A short stroll from the car park (less than 10 minutes) will take you to the top of the dune.
 From there, you can go right to have a great view of Tin Can Bay – a perfect spot for sunset.
 Or you can go left for a fantastic view of the coloured sands of Rainbow Beach, all the way from Fraser Island to Double Island point – a perfect spot for sunrise.
-If you play with the sand down on the left side of the dune, its colour changes (hence the rainbow name), it is quite unique.
+If you play with the sand down on the right side of the dune, its colour changes (hence the rainbow name), it is quite unique.

 When the weather is good, people paragliding will add some touches of colours in the sky.
 So beautiful.